-An appeal should be filed with the Interim Title IX Coordinator, Annette Thompson, Director of Human Resources via email at afthomps@uiwtx.edu
+An appeal should be filed with the Title IX Coordinator, Alexandria Salas via email at: ansalas@uiwtx.edu.

 The appeal will be considered by an impartial, trained, three-person Appellate Panel.
 This Panel will consist of three administrators, staff or faculty members from within the University of the Incarnate Word.
 These panelists will be specially trained in the adjudication of Sexual Misconduct.
 The decision regarding the composition of the Appellate Panel will be made at the discretion of the Title IX Coordinator.
 In considering the appeal, the Appellate Panel will be given the appeal, the Investigation Report, and the Title IX Coordinator's Decision to review.